 Orientation Meeting of the Members.
-There shall be an Orientation Meeting of the Members, which shall occur within thirty (30) days of the beginning of the Quadrennium.
+There shall be an Orientation Meeting of the Members, which shall occur within ninety (90) days of the beginning of the Quadrennium.

 Other Meetings.
 Other Meetings may be set by the Chair or Executive Director (called to order by the Chair).
-These meetings may have more limited scopes, purposes, and attendees.

 Notice of Monthly and Bi-Annual Meetings.
 Meetings should be called with no less than five (5) days’ notice.
 Notice of a meeting may be delivered via electronic mail or other electronic means.